MQF 5 Certificate in Health Sciences – Nursing Studies (Bridging Course)

 €2,940 refund on this course

-This bridging course aims to lead the candidate nurse through a study journey to advance in knowledge, skills and competences amidst the challenges presented in a a multicultural health care service.
+This bridging course is designed to lead the candidate nurse through a study journey to advance in knowledge, skills and competences amidst the challenges presented in a a multicultural health care service.
 The study programme focuses also on providing learning opportunities of working within a multidisciplinary team in different health settings.
 The content includes developmental, physical physiological and spiritual aspects of human health as well as tools to deal with illness and challenging behaviour.

 The course is structured in three mandatory components:

-a.
-Modular (theoretical) component;
+- Modular (theoretical) component;

-c.
-Work placement within a multidisciplinary team in different health clinical settings.
+- Work placement within a multidisciplinary team in different health clinical settings.

 Completion of this study programme will allow successful candidates to be eligible to apply for registration as first level nurses with the Maltese Council of Nurses and Midwives.*